christinachee/docs/how-to-guide/integration/add-custom-fields-to-a-jwt-access-token.md

 1. Navigate to your Authgear Dashboard's **Advanced**->**Hooks** section.
 2. **Add** a new **Blocking Event**.
-3. Choose the Block Hook **Type** as the _TypeSctipt_ and set the Event option to _JWT access token pre-create_.
+3. Choose the Block Hook **Type** as the _TypeScript_ and set the Event option to _JWT access token pre-create_.
 You will write a new Typescript function from scratch.

 <figure><img src="../../.gitbook/assets/image (9) (1).png" alt=""><figcaption></figcaption></figure>